 Mississippi.
 Her first instrument was the piano (which she studied

 for 13 years).
-Wilson also played the clarinet in junior high school concerts and
+Wilson also played the clarinet in junior high school

-an acoustic guitar.
-She could also be found performing in front
+songs with an acoustic guitar.
+She could also be found performing

-gain valuable experience performing with soprano
+Here she would gain valuable experience performing with soprano

 saxophonist Earl Turbinton, and jazz pianist, composer and educator

 Ellis Marsalis.
 After relocating to East Orange, New Jersey, Wilson

 decided to explore the New York Jazz scene.
 A brief appearance as

-the main vocalist with Steve Coleman’s M-Base Collective would give Wilson the
+the main vocalist with Steve Coleman’s M-Base Collective would

-in 1987.
+Aweigh” in 1987.
 The acclaimed jazz standards driven “Blue